TEJ-Fellowship/tej-bootcamp/README.md

   - create the required types for entry
     - start with a common type, refer to `code` from `Diagnose` type for `diagnosisCodes`
     - extend it
-    - creat a union type
+    - create a union type
     - understanding and using `UnionOmit`

 **_TO-DO:_**